manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### max_connections

 <!-- example max_connections -->
 Maximum number of simultaneous client connections.
 Unlimited by default.
-That is usually noticeable only when using any kind of persistent connections, like cli mysql sessions, or persistent remote connections from remote distr indexes.
-When the limit is exceeded you can still connect to the server using [the VIP connection](Connecting_to_the_server/MySQL_protocol.md#VIP-connection)
+That is usually noticeable only when using any kind of persistent connections, like cli mysql sessions or persistent remote connections from remote distributed indexes.
+When the limit is exceeded you can still connect to the server using the [VIP connection](Connecting_to_the_server/MySQL_protocol.md#VIP-connection)

 <!-- request Example -->
 ```ini